 - Albi Cathedral – Midi-Pyrénées.
 Possibly the largest brick building in the world.
 Construction of this giant, fortified Gothic church was started in 1287 and for most part completed in 1480.
 Bell tower is 78 m high, nave is 18 m wide.
 While the exterior of cathedral is rather grim, interior is sumptuous.

 - Basilica of St. Denis – Île-de-France.
 One of the earliest true Gothic buildings in world.
 Constructed in 1137 – 1141.
-Nave rebuilt in 1231 – and this rebuilding was one of the first examples of flamboyant Gothic style.
-Built in the site of earlier cathedrals, which existed here since the 7th century AD.
+Nave rebuilt in 1231 – and this rebuilding was one of the first examples of Flamboyant Gothic style.
+Built in the site of earlier cathedrals which have existed here since the 7th century AD.
 Burial site of most French monarchs from the 10th century to 1789.

 - Bourges Cathedral – Centre.
 One of the great Gothic cathedrals of France and also one of the earliest.
 Construction started sometimes around 1194 and mostly completed in 1324.
 The dimensions are impressive – nave is 37 m high.
 Cathedral is supported by flying buttresses.
 Very ornate is the west portal.
 Much of stained glass is preserved since 1215.